How To Predict The Weather Using Your Cloud Knowledge And Your Home Weather Station

-- Lastly, the range of your home weather station sensors are much more limited than those used by professional weather stations, that can measure atmospheric conditions hundreds of miles away.
+- Lastly, the range of your home weather station sensors is much more limited than those used by professional weather stations that can measure atmospheric conditions hundreds of miles away.

 You simply need to learn what measurements on your home weather station lead to certain weather conditions in YOUR area.
 In other words, you need to establish a weather pattern that is unique to your area.

-And this is here where your cloud observation and weather station data comes in.
+And this is here where your cloud observation and weather station data come in.